About

 In 2018, I was introduced to Pastor Stephen Armstrong’s Verse by Verse Ministry International.
-He preaches verse-by-verse through God’s Word.
+He preached verse-by-verse through God’s Word.
 It struck a hunger to learn more and change my life to reflect what I was learning.
 I found the more I consumed, the more I wanted to learn and grow.
 I’ve been a Christ-follower since second grade.
 But I never felt an intense desire to pursue Christ with my whole life until that year.

 Thus, began my self-directed study of the Bible, theology, and apologetics.
 I earned a Graduate Certificate in Biblical Studies and a Certificate in Christian Apologetics along the way.
 I found I love tackling tough topics from a strictly biblical point of view.
 As I matured in my Christian faith, my writing content evolved.
-I scrapped the original draft of my eating disorder book which was full of self-help, motivational, superficial, unbiblical nonsense.
+I scrapped the original draft of my eating disorder book, which was full of self-help, superficial, unbiblical nonsense.
 Then, I tackled it from a biblical perspective.

 In 2020, I self-published the eating disorder book.
 Then COVID hit, and I used my free time to write a resource about infertility.
 My husband and I had to navigate our way through the infertility process.
 It was tricky, so I wanted to create a resource to help other couples.
 We ended up growing our family through embryo adoption.
 I discuss IUI, IVF, and embryo adoption from a biblical worldview in the book.
 I self-published this book later that year.